 Lower Your Payment

 Nobody likes new fees, but the cost of ignoring our wet weather issues will be much higher and far less equitable or predictable.
 Here’s some good news: If you take action to manage runoff on your property, you can apply for credits or incentives that may help reduce your stormwater utility bill.
-PLEASE NOTE: The private property drainage assistance program is funded in 2018, all other grants will be funded in the future.

 What's the Difference Between a Grant and a Credit?